Probate Q&A Series

 • A certified copy of the decedent’s death certificate.

-File this claim with the clerk of superior court handling the estate.
+Present this claim to the personal representative or collector, and file it with the clerk of superior court if required in the estate proceeding.

 4. Review and Approval

 The personal representative reviews each claim.
 If a claim meets statutory requirements, the representative approves it for payment.
-If the representative questions an item, the estate must object in writing.
-Creditors can contest determinations in court.
+If the representative questions an item, the estate may object in writing.
+Claimants can contest determinations in court.

 5. Priority of Payment

-North Carolina gives funeral expenses priority over most other debts.
+North Carolina gives funeral expenses priority over many other debts.
 Per N.C.
-Gen. Stat. § 28A-18-2(e)(1), reasonable and necessary funeral expenses are payable before unsecured creditors.
-The estate pays these claims before making distributions to heirs.
+Gen. Stat. § 28A-19-6(a), funeral expenses of the decedent have statutory priority, subject to the order of claims set by law.
+The estate pays these claims before lower-priority claims and before making distributions to heirs.

 6. Insufficient Estate Funds

 If the estate lacks funds to cover all debts, funeral expense claims still rank above general creditors.
-The personal representative pays as much as the estate allows.
+The personal representative pays claims according to statutory priority.
 The funeral home or claimant may receive a partial payment.

 Key Points to Remember

-• Pre-funeral expenses become claims against the estate once probate opens.
+• Pre-funeral expenses may qualify for reimbursement from the estate once probate opens.

-• The personal representative must issue creditor notice within 30 days.
+• The personal representative must provide creditor notice as required by statute.

-• Claimants have 90 days to present a written, itemized claim.
+• Claimants must present a written, itemized claim within the applicable statutory period.

-• Insufficient assets lead to partial payments based on priority rules.
+• Insufficient assets can lead to partial payments based on priority rules.

 Contact Pierce Law Group